o3de/o3de.org/content/docs/userguide/materials/intro.md

 ---
-description: ' Apply shaders and materials for objects in &ALYlong;. '
+description: ' Apply shaders and materials for objects in Amazon Lumberyard. '
 title: Working with shaders and materials
 ---
 # Working with shaders and materials {#mat-intro}